 FATCA is an on-going process.
-If your account information changes, we may be required to contact you to obtain additional information/documentation so that we are able to update your account classification under FATCA.
+If your account information changes, you are required to provide us with an updated Form so that we are able to update your account classification under FATCA.

 15. What information will GIB report to the local tax authority or the IRS?